SpaceWK/Tower-of-Hanoi-Algorithm/README.md

 - You can’t place a larger disk onto a smaller disk
 - Only one disk can be moved at a time

-So I implemented a comand line version in C# to exemplify the moves made to solve this puzzle.
+So I implemented a command line version in C# to exemplify the moves made to solve this puzzle.
 In the line you will see the movement of each individual disk.

 ### The Algorithm Logic and implementation